NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

 ## Justification for New Feature ##
-The goal of the proposed new feature development is to add a new EnergyPlus model for a fuel-fired absorption heat pump which represents a potential new product line for space heating and domestic hot water (DHW) heating applications [1].
+The goal of the proposed new feature development is to add a new EnergyPlus model for a gas-fired (or fuel-fired) absorption heat pump which represents a potential new product line for space heating and domestic hot water (DHW) heating applications [1].
 The equipment is intended to used in cold climates as a heat pump to provided space-heating to the space and hot water heating for domestic hot water.
 Currently, the heat pump is modeled by the feature requester using the "PlantComponent:UserDefined" object to connect the EMS programs into the plant simulation.
 This method is not standardized and lack scalability for different connections and equipment configurations.
 The proposed new feature will address the model needs for convenient and scalable modeling of such gas-fired absorption heat pump (GAHP) systems.

 Current EnergyPlus has capabilities to model an absorption chillerheater and a heat pump separately.
 For example, an existing EnergyPlus object that can provide the basis for the absorption chiller is ChillerHeater:Absorption:DirectFired; and an existing EnergyPlus object that can provide the heat pump modeling capability is HeatPump:PlantLoop:EIR:Cooling/Heating.

 ChillerHeater:Absorption:DirectFired: This is an DOE-2 type direct-fired absorption chiller models that allows heating and cooling connections (and operations) at the same time.
-Direct fired gas absorption chiller-heater using performance curves.
+Direct gas-fired absorption chiller-heater using performance curves.
 This component models fuel-fired heating and cooling with a possible air-cooled condenser option.
 However, the heating mode is intended to represent simply a boiler, but not a heat pump.
 The fundamental difference is that the general ChillerHeater:Absorption:DirectFired has an independent condenser units to reject heat; however, the gas-fired heat pump to be modeled in this study actually will have heat extracted from the condenser and feed to the hot-water or domestic hot water demand loop.

 HeatPump:PlantLoop:EIR:Cooling/Heating: An EIR formulated air-to-water (or water-to-water) heat pump model.
 This component can model a general -purpose heat pump, either air-to-water or water-to-water.
 However, it does not have a fuel type option; and the heating mode currently does not allow defrost operations.
 Further, parameter input options are more general for a traditional electric heat pump configuration; but not specifically to a gas-fired absorption heat pump to be modeled in the current NFP.
 In order to model a gas-fired absorption heat pump, many input fields, including a set of different curves, need to be expanded or allow alternatives in order to fit GAHP in a the current general-purpose heat pump model.
 Further, the HeatPUmp:PlantLoop:EIR:Cooling/Heating modules can only deal with constant flows for the load modulation; while for the current development, more load modulation options are needed.